 Access and entry

-- A northern pedestrian plaza opening to Castlereagh, Hunter and Elizabeth streets
+- A northern entrance opening to Castlereagh, Hunter and Elizabeth streets

-- A southern pedestrian plaza opening to Martin Place and Castlereagh Street.
+- A southern entrance opening to Martin Place, Castlereagh Street and Elizabeth Street.

-Underground pedestrian connections to 33 Bligh Street are being investigated in consultation with City of Sydney and local businesses.
+Underground pedestrian connections to the MLC Centre are being investigated in consultation with City of Sydney and local businesses.

 The station is located to the south of Hunter Street between Castlereagh Street and Elizabeth streets in Sydney’s CBD.